milkyware/milkyware.github.io/_posts/2023-11-30-documenting-nullables-in-azure-function-openapi.md

 }
 ```

-After some research we came across the limitations of **Swagger v2** with nullables and the defaults of the OpenAPI extensions.
+After some research, we came across the limitations of **Swagger v2** with nullables and the defaults of the OpenAPI extensions.
 The config for these extensions can be modified using environment variables, however, these are typically defined in **local.settings.json** which often are ignored in Git repos resulting in the config being reset when being cloned.

 ``` cs
 public class Startup : FunctionsStartup